Aster Lit: translatability

 Saba Keramati: Yeah, I do.
 I think that when I hold Farsi or when I hold Mandarin, I try really hard to make it feel true to me.
 I can't write essays in Farsi or Chinese.
 I know that about myself.
 I'm not gonna say that I've never used Google Translate.
 I have.
 So I do try really hard not to use entire sentences or words that I would not use naturally.

-Celina Simone: Hearing you speak about multilinguality and reading your work, makes the experience feel like a mosaic almost.
-Your work really helps the reader feel what it’s like to navigate through multiple languages.
-In some poems it feels very effortless, and then in some poems it feels very vulnerable, like in your poem, “In a Dream I Speak Perfect Mandarin,” you compare learning and speaking Mandarin to waves and bees.
-Do you see your relationship with speaking Mandarin, Farsi, and English something that can be volatile like those objects?
-Or does writing about and using all three languages, unify them for you?
+Celina Simone: Hearing you speak about multilinguality and reading your work makes the experience feel [almost] like a mosaic—your work really helps the reader feel what it’s like to navigate through multiple languages.
+In some poems it feels very effortless, and then in some poems it feels very vulnerable.
+In your poem “In a Dream I Speak Perfect Mandarin,” you compare learning and speaking Mandarin to waves and bees.
+Do you see your relationship with speaking Mandarin, Farsi, and English [as] something that can be volatile like those objects?
+Or does writing about and using all three languages unify them for you?

-Celina Simone: I think something that a lot of young writers, kind of think about when they're first beginning to step into this realm of, “Maybe I'm going to try to do some something multilingual.
+Celina Simone: I think a lot of young writers [are] first beginning to step into this realm of: “Maybe I'm going to try to do some something multilingual.
 Maybe I am going to write to my culture.”
 And in your work it feels like you’re always doing that with such a complex consideration of your audience.
 So many poems reference your childhood and communicate to your reader the way you communicate to your parents inside your household.
-How different that is from the way you communicate to the rest of the world.
-Why do you think, like it's important to you, as a multilingual writer, to highlight these experiences for your reader?
+How different that is from the way you communicate to the rest of the world?
+Why do you think it's important to you, as a multilingual writer, to highlight these experiences for your reader?

 Saba Keramati: Good question.
-I think specifically…hmm… In Self Mythology I think the idea of a home is really important.
-The Speaker’s first home is this apartment that is just her, her mom and her dad, right?
-So, I'm an only child.
-So home and the people that I was conversing with for most of my life was people that understood me and people who are able to hold multiple languages at once.
-But I think once you move out of your family home into home as it exists in the context of everything around you, it starts to look different.
-That's when you realize, “Oh, not everybody is doing the same things as me.
-Not everybody has the same understanding of my language and my ability to see the world.”
+In Self-Mythology, I think the idea of a home is really important.
+The speaker’s first home is this apartment that is just her, her mom and her dad, right?
+I'm an only child; home and the people that I was conversing with for most of my life [were] people [who] understood me, people who are able to hold multiple languages at once.
+But I think once you move out of your family home, into home as it exists in the context of everything around you, it starts to look different.
+That's when you realize, ‘Oh, not everybody is doing the same things as me.
+Not everybody has the same understanding of my language and my ability to see the world.’

 Saba Keramati: I will say that I think about that, but I don't worry about that.
 I've gotten very okay with my audience not being typical white America.
 And that's not to say all of white America wouldn’t be able to read it, it's just more like I've gotten very okay with the idea that I'm not shy about my opinions.
 And so if someone's going to disagree with them and be offended or confused by what's in the book, then that's not really who the book's for, and that's okay.
 I didn't write it for them.

-I would ask yourself, like, what's what's unique about your experiences in diaspora and what's shared.
-So don't only focus on what's shared.
+I would ask yourself: What's what's unique about your experiences in diaspora and what's shared?
+Don't only focus on what's shared.
 Think about what isn't shared and how that makes it more interesting, in a way, because you're showing the breadth of what's possible within a community.

 Saba Keramati is a Chinese-Iranian writer from the San Francisco Bay Area.